Would you like to download our mobile app from the App Store?Download

 Following the closure of CJRS in 2021, this page is for historic information purposes only.

-To help you in submitting claims for furloughed staff under the Coronavirus Job Retention Scheme (CJRS), we have designed a bespoke form that will assist your business in collating the relevant information for your claim.
+To help businesses in collating the relevant information for claims for furloughed and flexi-furloughed staff under the Coronavirus Job Retention Scheme (CJRS), we designed a customisable form.

-This form is available as a spreadsheet.
-Created by our tax specialists, and updated to reflect the latest changes in CJRS, this spreadsheet calculates the grant to be claimed in most cases, and summarises the special circumstances for which it cannot be used.
+This form was available as a spreadsheet.
+Created by our tax specialists, and updated to reflect the latest changes in CJRS, this spreadsheet calculated the grant to be claimed in most cases, and summarised the special circumstances for which it cannot be used.

-On 20 April, HMRC launched the portal where claims can be made.
-To reduce pressure on HMRC’s phone service, the portal is designed to be a self-serve function with guidance in place.
+On 20 April 2020, HMRC launched the portal where claims could be made.
+To reduce pressure on HMRC’s phone service, the portal was designed to be a self-serve function with guidance in place.

-Where agent authority is in place with HMRC for PAYE matters, agents will be able to make the claim on behalf of their clients.
-If agents or payroll bureaus are ‘file only agents’ i.e. file payroll with no HMRC authority, they will not be able to make the claim.
+Where agent authority was in place with HMRC for PAYE matters, agents were able to make the claim on behalf of their clients.
+If agents or payroll bureaus were ‘file only agents’ i.e. file payroll with no HMRC authority, they were not able to make the claim.